TKRoth/ABasic/README.md

 Clear the text screen and set the text cursor at the left top of the screen.

 ### DELAY time
 Let the program time*0.1 seconds wait.
-At this time yoe can't break the program.
-AFTER and EVERY doeas not work.
+At this time you can't break the program.
+AFTER and EVERY does not work.

 ### END
 Stop the program and return to the enviroment.